-This is the best place to stay Singapore for families and those visiting Resorts World Sentosa and Universal Studios.
+This is the best place to stay in Singapore for families and those visiting Resorts World Sentosa and Universal Studios.
 A small island off the south coast of Singapore, Sentosa is our recommendation of where to stay in Singapore if you’re travelling with children, they’ll love arriving by cable car!
 With a myriad of attractions, activities and adventure, this island playground is action-packed and lots of fun for kids (and adults) of all ages.

 With a wide range of transportation options, including footbridge, bus or cable car, it couldn’t be easier to get to Sentosa.
 We recommend you spend at least one day indulging in all this little island has to offer.
 With theme parks, museums, man-made beaches and animal attractions, there’s something for everyone in Sentosa to please the family on a weekend holiday in Singapore.